-After inoculation of BHK-21/C13 cells, fibrosarcoma was developed in all hamsters.
+After inoculation of BHK-21/C13 cells, fibrosarcoma developed in all hamsters.
 Animals had isolated, well-demarcated solid tumors without adverse effects on general health and well-being.
-The maximal tumor diameters after sacrifice were <3.5 cm in all experiments.
-The maximal tumor burdens after sacrifice were much below 10% of the animal body weight in all experiments.
-Pathological, histopathological and toxicological analysis following autopsy revealed no signs of toxicity on main organs (heart, lungs, stomach, intestine, liver, kidneys and brain), nor metastases or ascites.
+The maximum tumor diameters after sacrifice were < 3.5 cm in all the experiments.
+The maximum tumor burdens after sacrifice were much below 10% of the animal body weight in all the experiments.
+Pathological, histopathological, and toxicological analysis following autopsy revealed no signs of toxicity on main organs (heart, lungs, stomach, intestine, liver, kidneys, and brain), nor metastases or ascites.

-The experimental and control groups were statistically compared for glucose levels, hemoglobin levels, hematocrit levels, serum proteins, sedimentation, red and white blood cell counts, platelet number, but no significant differences were observed among the groups in all three experiments (p > 0.05).
+The experimental and control groups were statistically compared for glucose levels, hemoglobin levels, hematocrit levels, serum proteins, sedimentation, red and white blood cell counts, platelet number, but no significant differences Table 2.
+Characteristics of animals and guantitative pathological characteristics of tumors in control and treated groups (the disulfiram and metformin experiment)